eidelen/EidLA/README.rst

 Attention
 ---------

-As there were coloners... the Eigen value / vector computation works only for symmetric matrices and the singular value decomposition (SVD) is numerically unstable.
+As there were cloners... the Eigen value / vector computation works only for symmetric matrices and the singular value decomposition (SVD) is numerically unstable.
 Do not use this library in self driving cars or rockets :)

 Usage
 -----